 Applications and Timeline

-To apply for the Brown in Washington Semester program, please follow the link below to the VIA-TRM application portal.
-Initiating your application will also add you to the list for important Brown in Washington updates.
+To apply for the Brown in Washington Semester program, please follow the link to Via-TRM application portal.
+Initiating your application will also add you to the email list for important Brown in Washington updates.

 Cost of Attendance

-During the semester, tuition and fees for the program are the same as full-time enrollment at Brown in Providence.
-Housing, food/meals, travel, books, and other personal expenses are estimated at $10,000 for the semester, though expenses may vary according to individual spending habits and other factors.
+Tuition and fees for the Semester Internship Program are the same as full-time enrollment at Brown in Providence.
+Food, meals, travel, books, and other personal expenses are estimated at $5,000 for the semester, though expenses may vary according to individual spending habits and other factors.

-Brown students eligible for financial aid (with few exceptions) may use their aid for the Brown in Washington program and are strongly encouraged to discuss their eligibility with a counselor at Financial_Aid@Brown.edu.
+Brown students eligible for financial aid (with few exceptions) may use their aid for the Brown in Washington Semester Internship Program and are strongly encouraged to discuss their eligibility with a counselor at Financial_Aid@Brown.edu.

 Brown in Washington Summer SPRINT Signature Program